 Very thankfully I arrived at the road at the end of Peter Dale and entered Hay Dale.
-This was a very nice walk, and I was sorry to complete it in the dark.
+This was a very nice walk, but I was sorry to complete it in the dark.
 I then reached a sign stating ‘no camping’.
 It’s one of my wild camping rules that I will never wild camp if it explicitly says not to, so I kept walking.
-Finally I found an area of rough ground at the end of the dale, at the junction with the track.
+Finally I left the no camping area and immediately found an area of rough ground at the end of the dale.
 I camped at 11pm and fell asleep immediately, having walked over 30 miles today.

 Day 15: Hay Dale to Edale (and the start of the Pennine Way)